redouan-rhazouani/str/README.md

-# ml
+# str
-Machine learning Algorithms
+Algorithms on strings